ctron/pem-keystore/README.md

 of the chain as a trusted certificate.
 So when you have a PKCS #1 PEM file, it is not clear if this is a chain of certificates, or a set of root certificates to trust.

-By default certificates get chained together when read.
-However the `PEMCA` Keystore will store certificates individually:
+By default, certificates get chained together when read.
+However, the `PEMCA` Keystore will store certificates individually:

 ~~~java